TechOpenSolve/.github/profile/CONTRIBUTING.md

 Recognize existing contributions made by others:

-To acknowledge and give credit to individuals, companies, or organizations that have positively contributed to resolving an issue, follow these steps:
+To acknowledge and give credit to individuals, companies, or organizations that have positively contributed with helpful actions that aid the process of addressing an issue, follow these steps:

 1. Navigate to the relevant issue where the contribution occurred.
 2. Add a comment below the issue acknowledging the contribution and providing details and links using the following template: